 hearing loss, limb amputation, or lifelong problems with the nervous system.

 Treatment for Meningococcal Disease

-Because this infection spreads to others very easily, anyone who has been in contact with some diagnosed with meningococcal infection should contact their physician.
-In many cases, the individual who has been in contact with someone with meningococcal infection may be given an antibiotic to help prevent meningococcal disease.
+Because this infection spreads to others very easily, all those who have been in contact with some diagnosed with meningococcal infection should contact their physician.
+In many cases, an individual who has been in contact with someone with meningococcal infection may be given an antibiotic to help prevent meningococcal disease.
 Ideally, this antibiotic should be given within 24 hours of exposure to the person with meningococcal disease.